NexMirror/Kallithea/docs/installation_iis.rst

 with an identity that has read access to the Kallithea distribution.

 The application pool does not need to be able to run any managed code.
-If you are using a 32-bit Python installation, then you must enable 32 bit program in the advanced settings for the application pool otherwise Python will not be able to run on the website and consequently, Kallithea will not be able to run.
+If you are using a 32-bit Python installation, then you must enable 32-bit program in the advanced settings for the application pool; otherwise Python will not be able to run on the website and neither will Kallithea.

 .. note::

-    The application pool can be the same as an existing application pool as long as the requirements to Kallithea are enabled by the existing application pool.
+    The application pool can be the same as an existing application pool, as long as the Kallithea requirements are met by the existing pool.

 ISAPI handler
 .............